CLDTio/node-red-contrib-aerogear-notifications/README.md

     [X] investigate internationalisation
-      [] figure out a way to test the different languages [X] investigate why the node appears in black (seems to be some issues) [] investigate how to pass messages to the UI (e.g when node cannot be configured).
+      [] figure out a way to test the different languages [X] investigate why the node appears in black (seems to be some issues) [X] investigate how to pass messages to the UI (e.g when node cannot be configured).
+      [X] this can be done with the Status API.

 ***On the client side:*** I need to prepare something or link to a starter app project for aerogear.